decentraland/documentation/content/creator/scenes/blockchain/poap-tokens.md

 The first thing you need to do is to create a POAP event at the [POAP website](https://app.poap.xyz/admin/events/new).
 When creating the event, provide an event name, date and artwork to use for the token's representation.
 Fill the field "How many mint links do you need" with the total supply of tokens you need for your event.
 You can also provide optional imformation like a location, website link, etc.

 {{< hint warning >}}
-**📔 Note**   If you set Expiry Date, the token will only be claimable before that date.
+**📔 Note**:  If you set Expiry Date, the token will only be claimable before that date.
 This is useful if you don't want players to be able to claim tokens after the actual event.
 {{< /hint >}}

 Once you save your event, you'll receive an email to the address you provided in the form.
 Make sure you take note of the **Event Id** and the **Edit Code**, both shared in the e-mail.